lalebdi/ShoppingCart2/README.md

-This project was bootstrapped with .
+This project was bootstrapped  .